|

 There are still new way to do things.
 New tricks can and will be invented, just watch.

+How about that applied to the visual arts?
+Which do you think was or is the most creatively interesting moment in the history of graphic design?
 I really don’t know anything about graphic design!
 All I know is how to make a toy Machine ad, and a skateboard graphic!
 I like Mike Mills’ graphic design, and Geoff McFetridge too.
 But I have no idea what the best moment in graphic design was.
 As far as skateboarding goes, the best time was in the mid 90’s.
 Board graphics were changed every month, which means that every pro had to have 12 new graphics a year.
 If a company had 5 or 6 guys on the team that means that a company would have to make like 72 graphics a year!
 That really changed things because it took away the importance of the single great graphic, and helped spawn a whole new, artsy, and series driven wave of skate graphics.
 Now boards stay out for 3 or 4 months.

 In some way you could compare that creative burst that happened in skateboarding when some people find out that some really weird stuff could actually be done with a deck, and the landing of computers into graphic design… or am I talking shit?